 How can I contest my citation?

-Parking citations are contested in court.
+Parking citations may be contested in court.
 You have ten days from the date the citation was issued to schedule a court hearing.
 Failure to respond within ten days could result in additional fees being assessed.
+More information about requesting a court hearing can be found on the Wichita Municipal Court website.

 How to request a court hearing